jonnor/projects/bioplastic/README.md

 Production methods

-* Direct polycondensation.
+* Direct/melt polycondensation.
 Lactic acid is condensated, typically with a metal-based catalyst and under vacuum.
 * Solid-state polycondensation.
 Multi-step process:
 1) Lactic acid is converted to a precursor, like the dimer lactide or oligio PLLA.
 2) Polycondensation is performed on the precursor.
+* Ring-opening polymerization.
+Lactic acid is converted to the lactide dimer and concentrated.
+A second step with catalysts breaks open the rings of the dimer to form polymer chains.
-* Ring-opening polymerization. -Requires high purity lactic acid, catalysts.
+-Requires high purity precursors, catalysts.

 Open questions: